judka-uriel/uriel-book/uriel_en.md

-We must find a way out of this dead end — and the non-Orthodoxes can do this by correcting all the mistakes of the Orthodoxes that prevent the coming of the Messiah and the building of the Third Temple.
+We must find a way out of this dead end — and the non-Orthodoxes can do this by correcting all the mistakes of the Orthodoxes that prevent the coming of Mashiach and the building of the Third Temple.
 To achieve this in the search for the global maximum, we must employ heuristics through intuition and direct connection with G‑d.